-Danglers aren’t always bad writing, either–or, at least, some danglers sound a lot better than others.
+Of course, danglers aren’t always bad writing, either.
+Some danglers sound a lot better than others.
 Unfortunately, I lack the linguistic expertise to explain the difference between a good dangler and a bad one, so there the matter stands.
 For the time being. *

 I post danglers on English 109 because I like finding them; they tend to jump off the page at me.

 I also post them because I’m fairly certain that looking for the dangler in a sentence helps students see syntax.

 “Seeing” the syntax of a sentence isn’t easy if you were never taught formal grammar.
 I’m in that category myself.
 Before teaching English 109, I had learned most of what little I knew about grammar in Spanish class.
 I wrote “by ear.”